-This web site is in compliance with the Accessibility of State Agency Web-based Intranet and Internet Information and Applications, published by the New York State Office for Technology, Statewide Technology Policy P04-002 and NYS Mandatory Technology Standard S04-001.
+This web site is in compliance with the Accessibility of State Agency Web-based Intranet and Internet Information and Applications, published by the NYS Office for Information Technology Services, NYS Information Technology Policy NYS-P08-005.

 Tips for Using This Web Site

 The Division of Homeland Security and Emergency Services web site has many features intended to improve your browsing experience.

 We provide many links to external web sites for your convenience.
 Most of these links will be followed by an icon () to indicate that the link goes to another web site and a new browser window will open this website.

 On occasion, we will provide links that will open in a new browser window within our website.
 Most of these links will be followed by an icon () to indicate that a new browser window will open.